MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/Install-invoice-capture.md

 To install Invoice capture, follow this step.

 - In AppSource, search for **Invoice Capture for Dynamics 365 Finance**.
-Before general availability, the app can be found [here](https://appsource.microsoft.com/en-us/product/dynamics-365/mscrm.dynamics365-fno-invoice-capture-preview?flightCodes=15e3cf87e5e04ac5872c702deb9f7ae7).
 After the installation is completed, you should see the solution installed in the selected environment in Power Apps.

 > [!NOTE]
 > After installation, go to **Setup system \> Manage legal entities** and **Manage vendors** to sync the entries from Dynamics 365 Finance.